GoogleCloudPlatform/spanner-migration-tool/dynamodb/README.md

 is not a valid column type (available for query but not for storage).
 Therefore, we encode them into a json string.

+# Occasional Errors

+As no schema is forced when writing to a DynamoDB table, it can happen that a small number of data rows are incorrectly inserted.
+People do not realize that these data exist or their application can auto-fix these data.
+In Cloud Spanner, we have a strict schema for writes and we can’t write records with different data types.
+We define an error threshold - if the percentage of the data type is lower than or equal to an extremely low value (0.1%), then we consider the data type as an occasional error.
+It would not be considered as a candidate type for the column.
+In this case, we can filter a certain amount of noise when modeling the real schema.

+# Multi-type Columns

+For a special scenario, we may get a column that has equal distribution of two data types.
+E.g., a column has 40% rows in String and 60% rows in Number.
+If we choose Number as its type, it may lead to 40% data loss in the data conversion.
+In the migration, we define a conflicting threshold on normalized rows (after removing Null data types and rows that the attribute is not present).
+By default, the conflicting threshold is 5% and if the percentages of two or more data types are greater than it, we would consider that the column has conflicting data types.
+As a safe choice, we define this column as a STRING type in Cloud Spanner.

 ## Data Conversion

 ### A Scan for Entire Table